 Top it with Creme Fraiche or just some quickly whipped cream (with sugar of course) and you're good to serve!
 I like to add pecans for a little something extra. :)

-1 ½ cups fine graham cracker crumbs (or made from gingersnaps, or vanilla wafers)
+1 ½ cups fine graham cracker crumbs, or made from gingersnaps, vanilla

 6 tablespoons (¾ stick) melted butter, warm or cool

-Preheat the oven to 350°F. Lightly grease or oil springform pan.
-Mix together all of the above ingredients until moistened.
 Spread the mixture evenly in the pan.
-Using your fingertips or the flat bottom of a drinking glass, firmly press the mixture over the bottom and half an inch up the sides of the springform pan (or any regular old pie pan).
-Bake until the crust is lightly browned and firm to the touch, 10 to 15 minutes.
-Do this just before you’re ready to pour the filling – the crust works better this way if it’s still hot when you bake the cake!
+Using your fingertips or the flat bottom of a drinking glass, firmly press the mixture over the bottom and ½ inch up the sides of a pie pan or over the bottom of a springform pan.
+Freeze for 20 minutes or bake until the crust is lightly browned and firm to the touch, 10 to 15 minutes.
+Use hot if filling with a mixture that requires baking.

 In a large bowl, beat just until smooth, 30 to 60 seconds:

 Scrape the sides of the bowl and the beaters well.
 Gradually add the sugar mixture and beat until smooth and creamy, 1 to 2 minutes.

 Beat in 1 at a time until blended, and scraping the sides of the bowl after each addition.

 Scrape the batter into the crust and smooth the top.
 Set the pan on a baking sheet.
 Bake for 30 minutes at 350°F, reduce oven temperature to 325°F, and bake for 10 minutes longer, or until the edges of the cheesecake are puffed but the center still looks moist and jiggles when the pan is tapped, 10 minutes more.